 Thermaltake’s Core V1 is quite large for a Mini-ITX case, but that means you have room for standard GPUs and CPU tower coolers.
 This isn’t just convenient; it also saves you money since you can opt for common desktop parts.
 No need to spend extra on relatively niche PC components like low-profile CPU coolers and SFX PSU here, thankfully.

-Overall, the Thermaltake Core V1 is a great Mini-ITX case that comes in very close to that magic $50 mark.
+Overall, the Thermaltake Core V1 is a great Mini-ITX case that’s one of the most affordable compact options out there (especially if you get it on sale).
 It’s not the best-looking case, but we think performance trumps looks at this price point.
 The Core V1 has got it where it counts.
 The Thermaltake Core V1 is available in black (linked above) and white.

 Before You Buy